Sunday, September 18, 2022, noon-4 pm

 See how the pioneers made cider with antique, hand-cranked presses, and sample the results.
-Listen to the folk, bluegrass and old-time music of The Columbians, and enjoy a delicious local lunch.
-Find out more about Cedar Mill history and the plans for the Cedar Mill Historical Society and the historic JQA Young House.
-Browse craft booths and learn about local organizations from our Community Partners.
+Listen to the folk, bluegrass and old-time music of Lauren Sheehan and her String Band, and enjoy a delicious local lunch.
+Find out more about Cedar Mill history and the plans for the historic JQA Young House.
+Browse booths and learn about local organizations from our Community Partners.

 Plenty of tables are set up for you to enjoy your meal with your friends and neighbors, while you listen to the music.

-Boy Scout Troop 208 looks forward every year to running the antique presses to turn out free fresh cider from 1000 lbs. of apples, donated by Safeway Cedar Mill, and Bales Marketplace.
+Boy Scout Troop 208 looks forward every year to running the antique presses to turn out free fresh cider from 1000 lbs. of apples, donated by Bales Marketplace.
 Grab a glass or two, you'll be amazed at the taste!

 Our real history

 The Tualatin Hills Park and Recreation District (THPRD) owns the house and grounds, and is the main sponsor of the event.
-The fundraising effort is managed by the Tualatin Hills Foundation with the help of the Friends of the JQA Young House.
-A portion of the proceeds from the Country Store sales will go to the restoration fund.
+A portion of the proceeds from the Vendor Alley sales will go to the restoration fund.
 Donations are also welcome!

 For the kids